|

 Start by both players using a push stroke, then progress to one player using a backhand drive whilst the other uses a forehand block.

-Then, the two players switch ends and each plays the strokes just used by the other player.
+Then, the two players change over and each plays the strokes just used by the other player.

 The last basic practice drill is playing forehand to backhand down the line.